-Erik Koudstaal is a Canadian chartered accountant and was a partner at Ernst & Young LLP from 1975 until 2001, J. Michael Smith had a 38 year banking career with RBC Royal Bank, holding senior management positions and Ernesto Echavarria is a certified public accountant with extensive business experience.
+J. Michael Smith had a 38 year banking career with RBC Royal Bank, holding senior management positions, R. Hector MacKay-Dunn has served as counsel and as a board member with numerous public companies with extensive experience in public company financial statement disclosure and reporting compliance and Ernesto Echavarria is a certified public accountant with extensive business experience.